reloadedgames/python-client/README.md

 ### Linux AMI Notes

-Trying to install the paramiko package using `pip` will fail.
-Install it with `yum` instead:
+Installing the paramiko package requires compiling the pycryto library.
+For the compilation to work, you must install the following `yum` packages:

 ```
+yum install gcc
-yum install python-paramiko
+yum install python2-devel
 ```

-Security and deprecation warnings may appear when uploading files.
-These are caused by legacy package versions installed by Yum.

 ### Windows Notes